Quiet Bedroom Mini Split Installation in Koreatown for sleep, smoke, and room-by-room comfort.

 Manufacturer low-fan sound ratings on premium ductless heads land at 19 dBA on the Mitsubishi MSZ-FS06NA (6,000 BTU/h), 19 dBA on the Daikin Quaternity FTXG09HVJU (9,000 BTU/h), and 21 dBA on the Fujitsu Halcyon ASU9RLF1.
 ASHRAE NC 25–30 for sleeping spaces translates to roughly 30–35 dBA broadband; a 19 dBA indoor head clears it with margin when wall coupling is isolated.

-For Koreatown homes specifically, that calculation lands on local ground.
 Average summer high near 85°F with winter low around 48°F at an elevation of 245 ft and roughly 12 miles inland.
 CEC Climate Zone 9.
 The cooling design temperature for Manual J calculations runs about 93°F, with typical Manual J load landing in the 380-500 sq ft per ton band.
-Marcus Reyes, P.E., the lead mechanical engineer at Breathe LA 365, runs the load calc and signs the scope before equipment is ordered.
-The question is never "which brand" first; it is "what does the air path actually deliver" first.
+A 60–90 minute audit with combustion analyzer, manometer, and anemometer captures the data needed to prevent both failures.
+The written report follows within 48 hours and is signed by the engineer, not the salesperson.

 02